 Data - Database Window - Exporting to Microsoft Excel

-Mobile Data Studio will export session data to an Microsoft Excel workbook for further analysis or reporting.
+Mobile Data Studio will export session data to a Microsoft Excel workbook for further analysis or reporting.

-To export project data to Excel, follow these steps:
+To export project data to Excel, follow these steps using the Excel Export Setup and Excel Output Options shown below:

-- To export a limited set of session data, select them in the Data Window.
+- To export a limited set of session data, select them in the Database Window.
 To export all data, there will be an option later in the process.

 - Choose the Export To...
-Excel... option from the Data menu or use right mouse click Export To...Excel.
+Excel... option from the Database menu or use right mouse click Export To...Excel.

-- Select the desired export settings in the dialog box, as shown below, and click OK...
+- Select the desired export settings in the Export Setup dialog box, as shown below, and click OK...

 Mobile Data Studio will create an Excel workbook with a spreadsheet representation of all or selected stored data, similar to the view in the Data Window itself (partial view of Breathalyser results shown below).
 This process can be automated via the Data Pathway, sending the entire contents of the Data Window to an Excel spreadsheet.
 Data from sessions can be taken back into the field with Excel for reference.